Location: Sovana di Sorano, Grosseto, Italy

 Given the potential exposure to pathogens in the soil, students must have had a tetanus vaccination or booster within the past ten years; no other vaccinations are required to travel in Italy.

-Staff will drive students, materials and supplies to and from the site on every workday, during cultural trips and in case of emergency as well.
+The staff will drive the students, materials, and supplies to and from the site on every workday, during cultural trips, and in case of emergency as well.
 Staff will try to grant students’ wish of special trips, when free from activities.

 Clothing and Equipment